19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Progression/Experience Points.md

 When a PC has 10 XP, they can [Level Up](Level.md#Level%20Up).
 Their XP then resets to 0.

-Whenever the *Party* achieves a *Milestone*, each PC gains 1d3 XP — rolled together.
+Whenever the *Party* achieves a *Milestone*, each PC gains 1 to 3 XP depending on its difficulty.

 ### Determining Milestones